Welcome to St Nicholas Church Wickham

 The Church of England – Coronavirus (COVID-19) guidance for churches

-St Nicholas Church opens for private prayer on Monday, June 15th.
+St Nicholas Church is now open for private prayer and public worship.

-To find out more about baptism, wedding and funeral arrangements during this unprecedented situation, please contact the Parish Administrator, Jane Goulson.
+To find out more about baptism, wedding and funeral arrangements during the pandemic, please contact the Parish Administrator, Jane Goulson.

 T: 01329 833 299 E: email@example.com

 Daily Hope offers music, prayers and reflections as well as full worship services from the Church of England at the end of a telephone line.

 The line – which is available 24 hours a day on 0800 804 8044 – has been set up particularly with those unable to join online church services during the period of restrictions in mind.

 ‘With many in our country on lockdown, it’s important that we support those who are feeling lonely and isolated, whatever age they are.’